ausbitbank/stable-diffusion-discord-bot/commands.md

 `!updateslashcommands` triggers a manual update of the application slash commands `!deleteslashcommands` manually deletes slash commands (to be used with above)

+`!text your text here` to add text to an image (alt: !textTopLeft/Top/TopRight/Left/Centre/Right/BottomLeft/Bottom/BottomRight)